mainkoon81/ooo-Minkun-Model-Collection-I/README.md

        -  Check the goodness of fit of the estimated model based on the predictive residuals.
 It is possible to conduct the same type of analysis of Frequentist's LM.

+## [G].
+Chaining Model
+Machine learning is about **predicting**, while optimization is about **solving**, searching for the values of variables that lead to the best outcomes.
+We can combine optimization and machine learning.
+ - Optimization as a means for doing machine learning
+ - Machine learning as a means for doing optimization
+ - Using the results of `machine learning model` as **input data** for an `optimization model`.